Porter Valley Farms

 Tucker Milling is located on the Tennessee River in Guntersville, Alabama.
 All of their products are manufactured with grains and ingredients grown and sourced in North America.

-Our farm is registered with Local Hens and will soon be proudly packaging and selling our eggs in their cartons.
+Our farm is registered with Local Hens and we proudly package and sell our eggs in their cartons.
 Local Hens helps farmer connect with consumers across America.
 They also offer farmers egg cartons and other merchandising material to help them bring fresh, wholesome goods to local markets.
 Just go to their website and enter your zip code to find farms near you.

 If you live in the upstate area of South Carolina, I want to encourage you to check out the Clemson Area Food Exchange.
 It allows members to shop local farms from the convenience of their own home.
 Participating farms are located within a 50 mile radius of Clemson, SC and adhere to strict standards to ensure that everything produced is chemical-free.
 All member farms are dedicated to supplying their customers with the freshest and highest quality vegetables, herbs, mill products, dairy, eggs, meats, fruits, flowers, and transplants.
 Producers post their goods for sale and orders are taken from 9:00 pm Friday night through noon the following Monday.
 Goods are delivered on Tuesday and then distributed to customer pickup sites in Clemson, Anderson, Pickens, Easley, Seneca, and Salem.
 What better way to support your local farmers and at the same time, promote a healthier lifestyle by eating fresh local foods and minimizing your exposure to COVID19 by avoiding large, crowded supermarkets?
 It makes sense and it is really catching on.
 Orders are at a nine year high and membership is literally growing by the hour.
 What are you waiting on?
 There is even an app you can download from the app store that will let you shop from the convenience of your phone.
 Sign up today!